elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-operculum-interact-with-gills-to-regulate-water-flow-and-maintain-pressure.md

 url: /learn/biology/questions/how-does-the-operculum-interact-with-gills-to-regulate-water-flow-and-maintain-pressure
 score: -1.0
 related_article1:
-    id: 168755
+    id: 168751
-    title: How does the body shape and muscle composition of fish relate to their general anatomy?
+    title: >-
+        What are the key features of gas exchange systems that facilitate efficient gas exchange?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-body-shape-and-muscle-composition-of-fish-relate-to-their-general-anatomy
+    url: /learn/biology/questions/what-are-the-key-features-of-gas-exchange-systems-that-facilitate-efficient-gas-exchange
 related_article2:
     id: 168751
+    title: >-
-    title: What are the key features of gas exchange systems that facilitate efficient gas exchange?
+        What are the key features of gas exchange systems that facilitate efficient gas exchange?
     subject: Biology
     url: /learn/biology/questions/what-are-the-key-features-of-gas-exchange-systems-that-facilitate-efficient-gas-exchange
 related_article3:
-    id: 168752
+    id: 168751
-    title: How does the water flow mechanism contribute to oxygen extraction in aquatic environments?
+    title: >-
+        What are the key features of gas exchange systems that facilitate efficient gas exchange?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-water-flow-mechanism-contribute-to-oxygen-extraction-in-aquatic-environments
+    url: /learn/biology/questions/what-are-the-key-features-of-gas-exchange-systems-that-facilitate-efficient-gas-exchange
 related_article4:
-    id: 168755
+    id: 168767
-    title: How does the body shape and muscle composition of fish relate to their general anatomy?
+    title: >-
+        What behavioral adaptations do aquatic animals exhibit to enhance respiration, such as continuous swimming?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-body-shape-and-muscle-composition-of-fish-relate-to-their-general-anatomy
+    url: /learn/biology/questions/what-behavioral-adaptations-do-aquatic-animals-exhibit-to-enhance-respiration-such-as-continuous-swimming
 related_article5:
-    id: 168755
+    id: 168765
-    title: How does the body shape and muscle composition of fish relate to their general anatomy?
+    title: >-
+        What are the variations in gill slits among different fish species, and how do these relate to evolutionary adaptations?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-body-shape-and-muscle-composition-of-fish-relate-to-their-general-anatomy
+    url: /learn/biology/questions/what-are-the-variations-in-gill-slits-among-different-fish-species-and-how-do-these-relate-to-evolutionary-adaptations
 ---

 &nbsp;